 For illustrative purposes only.
 Not actual patient data.

-* The LibreView data management software is intended for use by both patients and healthcare professionals to assist people with diabetes and their healthcare professionals in the review, analysis and evaluation of historical glucose meter data to support effective diabetes management.
+* The LibreView data management software is intended for use by both patients and healthcare professionals to assist people with diabetes and their healthcare professionals in the review, analysis, and evaluation of historical glucose meter data to support effective diabetes management.
 The LibreView software is not intended to provide treatment decisions or to be used as a substitute for professional healthcare advice.

 References: 1.
 Unger, Jeff, Pamela Kushner, and John E. Anderson.
 "Practical guidance for using the FreeStyle Libre flash continuous glucose monitoring in primary care."
-Postgraduate Medicine 132, no. 4 (March 2020): 305-313. https://doi.org/10.1080/00325481.2020.1744393.
-2. Battelino, Tadej, et al. “Clinical Targets for Continuous Glucose Monitoring Data Interpretation: Recommendations From the International Consensus on Time in Range.”
-Diabetes Care 42, no. 8 (August 2019): 1593-1603. https://doi.org/10.2337/dci19-0028.
+Postgraduate Medicine 132, no. 4 (2020): 305–313. https://doi.org/10.1080/00325481.2020.1744393.
+2. Huang, Eileen, Mohamed Nada, and Eugene Wright, Jr. "73–LB: Ambulatory Glucose Profile Informs Better Treatment Decisions for Type 2 Basal-Insulin Patients."
+Diabetes 71, no. Supplement_1 (2022): 73–LB. https://doi.org/10.2337/db22-73-LB.
+3. Battelino, Tadej, et al. "Clinical targets for continuous glucose monitoring data interpretation: recommendations from the international consensus on Time in Range."
+Diabetes Care 42, no. 8 (2019): 1593–1603. https://doi.org/10.2337/dci19-0028.

 Important Safety Information

-FreeStyle Libre 14 day system: Failure to use FreeStyle Libre 14 day system as instructed in labeling may result in missing a severe low or high glucose event and/or making a treatment decision, resulting in injury.
-If readings do not match symptoms or expectations, use a fingerstick value from a blood glucose meter for treatment decisions.
-Seek medical attention when appropriate or contact Abbott at 855-632-8658 or FreeStyleLibre.us for safety info.
+Failure to use FreeStyle Libre systems as instructed in labeling may result in missing a severe low or high glucose event and/or making a treatment decision, resulting in injury.
+If glucose reading and alarms (if enabled) do not match symptoms or expectations, use a fingerstick value from a blood glucose meter for treatment decisions.
+Get medical attention when appropriate.
+Abbott Customer Service: 855-632-8658 or visit FreeStyleLibre.us for safety info.

 The product images are for illustrative purposes only.

-The circular shape of the sensor housing, FreeStyle, Libre, and related brand marks are marks of Abbott.
+The sensor housing, FreeStyle, Libre, and related brand marks are marks of Abbott.
 Other trademarks are the property of their respective owners.

 No use of any Abbott trademark, trade name, or trade dress in this site may be made without prior written authorization of Abbott Laboratories, except to identify the product or services of the company.